 Although the Southern Hebridean Isle of Iona is only 3 miles long and 1.5 miles wide, its places of interest and historical significance far out-distances its compact geography.
 While traces of early human occupation have been found on Iona; hand-worked flint flakes and tools, Bronze Age burials and an Iron Age dun (hill fort), it is for the early Christian Saint Columba and his works that the island is best known.

-Columba arrived in Iona from Ireland in 563 AD, having left his native Ireland.
-Columba or in Irish Gaelic, Colum Cille, Dove of the Church, was born in 521 AD, a prince of royal blood in Ireland and grandson of the Irish High King Niall.
+After visting Islay and Oronsay on his way north from his native Ireland, Columba arrived in Iona in 563 AD.
+Columba, or in Irish Gaelic, Colum Cille, Dove of the Church, was born in 521 AD, a prince of royal blood in Ireland and grandson of the Irish High King Niall.
 However, Columba, a skilled scribe as a young man, fell foul of the ruling powers concerning the copyright of a book.
 Columba reputedly had a fiery temper and, in a time when a book was a rare item held in high esteem as the most valuable of possessions, he refused to accept judgement and hand over the copy of the Psalter of St Jerome which he had illicitly made.
 Traditionally, King Diarmaid’s judgement to establish the copyright was ‘to the cow, her calf, to the book its little book.’